appseconnect/docs/_posts/2018-09-17-getting-started.md

 {: .notice--info}

 `Value Mapping` is an important function under touchpoint selection.
 Value mapping is a concept which allows the implementer to configure value mapping specific to the application environment such that when the source value is processed, it will be transferred to the destination value automatically.
-The Value-Mapping is a way to map the special values which needed to be converted by the applications during transformation.
+The Value-Mapping is a way to map the special values which needed to be converted by the applications during [transformation](/transformation/overview/).
 Details of Value Mapping will come in subsequent section of the document.

 ## Configuring Environment - Agent download / Cloud agent configuration

 APPSeCONNECT On-Premise Agent is a hybrid tool that sits on your own server and is configured on cloud and does the actual data synchronization with the help of other concerned adapters while the Cloud agent is a similar tool that performs the same function as the on-premise agent but is present on cloud itself.
 No server is required to configure or sync using the cloud agent.
+To know more about Configuring Enviornment, [Click here](/agent/Deployment-Configuration/)

 ### Environment setup of the on-premise agent: